MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/map-entity-fields.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 You can map attributes between tables that have an table relationship.
-This lets you set default values for a row that is created in the context of another record.
+This lets you set default values for a row that is created in the context of another row.

 ## Easier way to create new rows in model-driven apps